nextgis/docs_ngcom/source/collector.rst

    Select «Collector project»

 3. Name a project.
-This name will be displayed in a mobile app `NextGIS Collector`_:
+This name will be displayed in the `NextGIS Collector`_ mobile app :

 .. figure:: _static/ngc-stages-008_eng.png
    :name: ngc-stages-008